oracle/graal/docs/tools/insight/Insight-Manual.md

 });
 ```

-The script counts the number of invocations of the C `nextNatural` function and when the function gets invoked a thousand times, it emits an error to terminate the `sieve` execution.
+The script counts the number of invocations of the C `nextNatural` function and when the function gets invoked a thousand times, it emits an error to stop the `sieve` execution.
 Run the program as:

 ```bash